exascale-genomics/SAIGE-GPU/docs/coverpage.md

 # SAIGE-GPU

-> Executing SAIGE on GPU infrastructures
+> Executing SAIGE on GPU resources

 - Run on High-Performance Computers (HPC)
 - Run from container on Cloud infrastructures